ag-c/Avalonia.MessageBox/README.md

 # Avalonia.MessageBox
-A MessageBox modal made to be used with Avalonia unofficially.
+A MessageBox modal made to be used with Avalonia.

 # Installation
 From nuget package: